Fluent Commerce Logo

 Retailers can be classified under client brands, geographies, or different billing entities, and many more.

-Account 1 - In this example, GlobalCorp EU operating in Europe has 4 retailers which may be classified under brands like Brand A, Brand B, Brand C for Account 1.
+Account 1 - In this example, GlobalCorp EU operating in Europe has 4 retailers which may be classified under brands like Brand A, Brand B, Brand C for 1.

 Account 2 - In this example, the GlobalCorp USA operating has 3 retailers (Retailer E, Retailer F, Retailer G,) which are classified under different geographical locations like USA, UK, EU.